-I am a Lecturer in Ecology at The Open University.
-I am part of the production module team for S112 (Science: concepts and practice), SDT306 (Environment: responding to change) and teach on the field schools and present a livecast for SXF206 (Environmental Sciences).
-I also co-present fieldcasts, which we broadcast live from middle of a field, and use interactive widget to allow student-driven field investigations in an online delivery.
+I am a Senior Lecturer in Ecology at The Open University.
+I was part of the production module team for S112 (Science: concepts and practice), SDT306 (Environment: responding to change) and teach on the field schools SXF206 (Environmental Sciences).
+I also co-present fieldcasts, which we broadcast live from middle of a field, and use interactive widget to allow student-driven field investigations in an online delivery, for SXF206.

 - 2018 OU STEM Faculty acknowledgement in recognition of “sustained innovation in online teaching”

 - 2017 Team Merit Award in recognition of our “innovative approach to developing synchronous field-casts that provides students with a safe, supportive and accessible environment in which they can work collectively with peers and staff, to actively test and develop key field-skills prior to carrying out their own independent field-projects” with Philip Wheeler, Kadmiel Maseyk, Trevor Collins, Ben Hawkridge, Chris Valentine, Anthony Stanton and Kate Bradshaw, The Open University.

 - 2014 Faculty of Science and Engineering Award for Excellence in Sessional Teaching

 - 2013 Second Place in the inaugural Creativity and Contributions in Teaching Award (CACTA): Julia Cooke and Matthew Bulbert “Identifying and Understanding Key Findings and Effectively Communicating Scientific Concepts: MRes Tasks Centred on the Seminar Series.”

 - 2014 Plant Ecophysiology, 3rd year

 - 2018 PhD course on Global Elemental Cycles and Environmental Change, University of Lund.
 Lecture: the terrestrial silicon cycle.